bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 tcp6       0      0 :::22                   :::*                    LISTEN      1739/sshd
 ~~~

-If your server is behind a firewall already -- such as running within your company or on an EC2 instance behind a Amazon Security Group -- and the firewall is enforcing the above restrictions, you don't need to use `ufw`: your server is already protected by a firewall.

-To restrict access to your BigBlueButton server, enter the following commands:
+To restrict access to only the needed ports for BigBlueButton, use the following commands:

 ~~~
 apt-get install -y ufw